Umbraco Cloud or UaaS - Our first experience

 I chose the 2nd way - video instruction.
 Then, the registration (gave 14-day trial after registration) and a standard process for local site deployment using Visual Studio and IIS.
 It needs to note that the Umbraco CMS site code of the latest version is stored in Git repositories Umbraco Cloud.
 Good or bad, it depends on the specific task, but as for me, I wasn't upset.

 Next, I created a couple of templates and controllers, added content, flooded through Git on Umbraco Cloud and used the Courier plugin for migrated content.
-Here, I note a first nice bonus: plugin Umbraco Courier comes in the box and doesn't require a purchase (129 euro).
+Here, I note a first nice bonus: plugin Umbraco Courier comes in the box and doesn't require a purchase (129 euro)

-All the above, well demonstrated and doesn't produce any difficulties, if you not ignored the Umbraco team recommendations how to avoid potential problems.
+All the above, well demonstrated and doesn't produce any difficulties, if you not ignored the Umbraco team recommendations on how to avoid potential problems.

 One my recommendation: